-This paper described a forensic study over the digital artifacts left behind in memory by popular webapplications.
-Our study concludes that it is possible to retrieve communication records from IM/email applications, in various settings and system configurations.
+This paper described a forensic study over the digital artifacts left behind in memory by popular web and mobile applications in current desktop and mobile devices.
+Our study concludes that it is possible to retrieve communication records from IM/email applications in various system configurations.

-Motivated by the findings above, we have introduced RAMAS, a framework for the extraction of instant-messaging and email client data from volatile memory.
+Motivated by the findings above, we have introduced RA-MAS, a framework for the extraction of instant-messaging and email client data from volatile memory.
 Our evaluation suggests that RAMAS can efficiently extract and report the existence of communication records.
 RAMAS code is publicly available and has been released as an open-source tool2.

+Acknowledgments

-Acknowledgments: This work was partially supported by the EC through project H2020-645342 (reTHINK), and through Fundação para a Ciência e a Tecnologia (FCT) with reference UID/CEC/50021/2013 (INESC-ID).
+This work was supported by Fundação para a Ciência e Tecnologia (FCT) via projects PTDC/EEI-SCR/1741/2014 (Abyss), SFRH/BSAB/135236/2017, and UID/CEC/50021/2013 (INESC-ID), and by Instituto Superior Técnico, Universidade de Lisboa.